Let a Domestic Violence Lawyer Evaluate Your Case

 If you were armed with a “dangerous weapon” at the time of the trespass, you could be convicted of a felony, fined up to $5,000 and sentenced for up to five years.
 Otherwise, it would be a misdemeanor.
 You could be fined up to $3,000 and sentenced for up to three years.

 In addition to direct criminal punishment, you could also face costly collateral consequences if you are convicted of a domestic violence crime in South Carolina.
 You could:

 - Be convicted under state and/or federal law for carrying a firearm.

 - Lose custody of your child or the right of visitation.

 This is why you must take a domestic violence charge seriously.
-You need to get legal help immediately.
+You need to get legal help from a domestic violence lawyer immediately.